jsenv/core/readme.md

 Building can be described as: generating files optimized for production thanks to minification, concatenation and long term caching.

 Jsenv only needs to know your main html file and where to write the builded files.
-You can create a script and execute it with node. `index.html` will be parsed and optimized for production into `dist/main.html`.
+You can create a script and execute it with node.

+The script below would parse `index.html`, optimize it for production and write it at `dist/main.html`.

 <details>
   <summary>build-project.js</summary>